-Step 9-9: Place the last section on the sawhorses.
+Step 9-9: Place the last section on the saw horses.
 Attach the top roller brackets as shown.
-The top roller brackets are to be attached with four #14 x 5/8" sheet metal screws.
+The top roller brackets are to be attached with three (insulated doors) or four (non-insulated doors) #14 x 5/8" sheet metal screws.
 The top of the bracket should be located 3-1/4" down from the top of the door.
 The bottom of the bracket goes in smaller holes 6-1/4" from top of section.
 (FIG. 9-F)

 If your door was supplied with any struts (consult Table 7-A on bottom of page 10), use 1/4" x 3/4" self tapping screws to attach strut as shown in the illustration.
-If your door was supplied with a reinforcing L-angle, attach it to the top section with the shorter leg against the door using 1/4" x 3/4" self-tapping screws.
-When predrilled holes in strut (L-angle) do not line up vertically with stiles, you will be required to drill (2) 3/16" pilot holes through the strut (one 3/16" hole through the L-angle) and the stile at each end stile and each center stile, or use a drill or impact wrench with a 7/16" socket to drive self-tapping screws through strut (L-angle) and stile (FIG. 9-F).
+When pre-drilled holes in strut do not line up vertically with stiles, you will be required to drill (2) 3/16" pilot holes through the strut and the stile at each end stile and each center stile, or use a drill or impact wrench with a 7/16" socket to drive self-tapping screws through strut and stile.
+(FIG. 9-F)